 I kept in touch with the Putnams — mostly with John, who was about my age.
 Somehow, the Putnams realized I wasn’t calling them because I was a vulture.
 I called because Laura’s life mattered, it was unclear who killed her, and I was trying to figure out who was responsible for her death.
 The Putnams wanted the same answers.
 They realized the media could help find those answers by shining the light of public scrutiny on a murky, unsolved case.

 I think it’d be very difficult to cover this story if I was a blogger and not a full-time newspaper reporter.
 Facebook and Twitter are cool, and for some stories, especially breaking news, they’re wonderful tools.
-For the recent opening of a new segment of the River Walk in San Antonio, we invited Flickr users to submit their pictures of the event, and we featured their shots in a photo gallery and map on our Web site.
-It was awesome.

-But Twitter is not going to pay me to stake out a grand jury, pore over court records, track down witnesses, and do everything else a reporter must do to cover a story like the Laura Putnam case.
+But Twitter is not going to pay me to stake out a grand jury, analyze court records, track down witnesses, and do everything else a reporter must do to cover a story like the Laura Putnam case.
 It was important, full-time work.
 I wouldn’t be able to do this in my spare time or as a hobby.
 Often, newspapers are the only organizations willing to pay for this kind of shoe-leather journalism.

 David Simon, the creator of “The Wire,” explored this problem in a column he wrote for the Washington Post.
 Simon had read about a police shooting in Baltimore and the news brief contained scant details — not even the officer’s name was released.
 Simon had worked at the Baltimore Sun, where the paper’s newsroom has been gutted, and no one was challenging the Police Department.
 Simon started digging into the case, learned the officer’s name was Traci McKissick and found disturbing information about her track record.